 On December 2, 1804, the pope was available when Napoleon was a delegate: as previously agreed, he placed the crown without anyone’s head (and on his wife Josephine as empress).
 During the following years, the Napoleonic Senate and Council of The State commanded the legislature of France, which basically involved only Napoleon, and the alternative bodies withered.
 Although the constitution did not expect Napoleon to have a child, he needed it, so he separated from his first wife and married Marie-Louise of Austria.
 They quickly had a son: Napoleon II, king of Rome.
 He could never govern France, since his father would be crushed in 1814 and 1815, and the government would return, however, he would be forced to negotiate.

-Thanks to this laser hair removal clinic for sponsoring this post!
+Thanks to the best locksmith Portland for sponsoring this post!